pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Must Have
   - The typing tool must be available 24/7
   - As long as the user is connected to WiFi, they must be able to use the typing tool
+  - The typing tool must correctly generate text segments for the mode selected, so if "programmer" mode is selected, they consistently receive code to type
   - While the user is typing, the system must not crash on the user
   - If the system does crash on the user, the user's past metrics must be saved
+  - If the standard user makes a typing error, the display must accurately detect and depict the error
   - The standard's user metrics must be reported accurately, specifically, it will use the standard method of calculating metrics such as wpm and accuracy
-  - The user's data must be securely protected (looking at Google Firebase)
+  - The standard user's data must be securely protected (looking at Google Firebase)
-  - The typing tool must correctly generate text segments for the mode selected, so if "programmer" mode is selected, they consistently receive code to type

 - Should Have
-   - If the user is not connected to WiFi, they should still be able to use the typing tool but with limitations as to what they can type
+   - If the standard user is not connected to WiFi, they should still be able to use the typing tool but with limitations as to what they can type

 Administrative User